Ziwi01/proveasio/README.md

 For Ruby management, there is [Ruby Version Manager (RVM)](https://rvm.io/) installed.
 See available Ruby's with `rvm list`, use particular with `rvm use <ruby_version>`.
 There are some gems alredy preinstalled on Rubys available here (mostly for Puppet support).

 **NOTE:** By default, Puppet gets installed in version 5.5.22 **for all rubies**.
-If you choose to install latest puppet, there might be some dependencies errors for lower ruby versions (for example 2.4.10).
+If you choose to install latest puppet, there might be some dependencies errors for lower ruby versions (for example 2.4.10, which is included by default).
 If you don't want to install Puppet for all rubies, set `puppet_rubies` in `ansible/roles/dev/vars/main.yml` to an array with rubies names.

 ### Node